Before Gameday

 Do I have to check the goals?+

 Yes.
-Check to make sure the goals are anchored, DO NOT start match until home team secures them!
-Do NOT start a game in which the goals are not secured to YOUR liking (test them).
-While ANYTHING can be used to anchor a goal, they MUST be secure!
-If you are not satisfied that a goal is not anchored, tell the home team coach the game will not start till they are.
+Check to make sure the goals are anchored, do not start the match until the home team secures them.
+Do not start a match in which the goals are not secured to your liking (test them).
+While anything can be used to anchor a goal, they must be secure!
+If you are not satisfied that a goal is not anchored, tell the home team coach the game will not start until they are.

 What is the procedure for thunder/lightning?+